derrynknife/SurPyval/docs/Parametric Estimation.rst

 What about censored data?

 All the equations above are for observed data.
 Handling the likelihood of censored data also has an intuitive understanding.
 What we know about the point when the data point is censored is that we know it is above or below the value at which we observed.
-So for a right censored data point, we want to maximize the probability that we saw this observation, concretely we want a censored point it's contribution to the likelihood function is the probability that the point was left or right censored.
+So for a right censored data point, we want to maximize the probability that we saw this observation, concretely we want a censored points contribution to the likelihood function is the probability that the point was left or right censored.
 This is simply the probability of failure (CDF) for left censored and the probability of surviving to that time (survival function).
 Formally:

 .. math::